ddemidov/amgcl/docs/tutorial/Nullspace.rst

 Another possible solution is to use a block-valued backend both for constructing the hierarchy and for the solution phase.
-In order to allow for the coarsening scheme to use the near null-space vectors, the :cpp:class:`amgcl::coarsening::as_scalar<Coarsening>` coarsening wrapper may be used.
+In order to allow for the coarsening scheme to use the near null-space vectors, the :cpp:class:`amgcl::coarsening::as_scalar` coarsening wrapper may be used.
 The wrapper converts the input matrix to scalar format, applies the base coarsening strategy to the scalar matrix, and converts the computed transfer operators back to block format.
 This approach results in faster setup times, since every